 - A 40mm eyepiece that features decent magnification.
 It’s a decent option for astronomers wanting to view deep space objects with clarity.

-- The eyepiece has a 62-degree FOV that is perfect for viewing deep space objects.
+- This eyepiece by Explore Scientific has a 62-degree FOV that is perfect for viewing deep space objects.
 You can also capture great astrophotography shots in this FOV.

 - The lens isn’t too pricy.